|So-Fee and me|

 I have cried at the death of loved ones.
 I cried when we put our dog So-Fee "to sleep" a few years ago.
 That was one of the hardest things I have ever done.
 We loved her so much!
 Driving her to the veterinarian's office as when she was dying was, for me, ridiculously painful.
 The fact that she trusted in us, in me, but could not be communicated to, made the situation harder.
 It also made me angry.
 Angry... at death... at the fact of death.

-I will never forget these things.
+I never forget these things.
 I do not want to forget them.
 I cannot and should not forget that death is still with us.
-In times of death, in times of walking through the valley of the shadow of death, some people think and reflect.
+In times of death, when walking through the valley of the shadow of death, some people think and reflect.
 Not all, but some.

 Every death as a God-opportunity.
 Worldviews kick in at funerals.
-People are weighing things, evaluating things, dealing with incomplete things, with unsaid things that should have been said, with the experiential finality of death, and with their own mortality.
+People weigh things, evaluate things, deal with incomplete things, unsaid things that should have been said, the experiential finality of death, and with their own mortality.
 All these are thematic in the Gospel of Jesus the Christ.